RCOA24/CommuteLens/README.md

 ## 60-second demo

 1. Search and select a real origin and office, then show the route-status badge.
-2. Drop in an offer letter, then point at the quotes: every prefilled field traces to a line in the document, and the annual-to-monthly conversion was done by Commute Lens, not by the model.
+2. Drop in a photographed offer letter, then point at the quotes: every prefilled field traces to a line in the document, unverified values are marked as such, and the annual-to-monthly conversion was done by Commute Lens, not by the model.
 3. Enter an offer and explain the adjustable take-home assumption.
 4. Reveal cash after transport, effective hourly value, burden, and monthly commute hours.
 5. Move onsite days and state the marginal money/time impact.